-Jack Llewellyn was an eminent British guitarist from the mid-1930s to the late 1960s.
-He was a child prodigy as a musician and by the age of 20 had established himself as a band musician in the North of England.
-Moving to London in 1935, he pursued a career with an emphasis on jazz and contributed to the genre on a wide front, performing, recording and broadcasting with many of the bands of the day as well as making solo radio broadcasts.
-A disciple of Django Reinhardt, he played with Reinhardt and Stéphane Grappelli in the celebrated Quintette du Hot Club de Paris when it reformed in England in 1946.
+Jack Llewellyn was an eminent British Guitarist from the mid-1930s to the late 1960s.
+He was a child prodigy as a Musician and by the age of 20 had established himself as a Band Musician in the North of England.
+Moving to London in 1935, he pursued a career with an emphasis on Jazz and contributed to the genre on a wide front, performing, recording & broadcasting with many of the Bands of the day as well as making Solo Radio Broadcasts.
+A disciple of Django Reinhardt, he played with Reinhardt & Stéphane Grappelli in the celebrated Quintette du Hot Club de Paris when it reformed in England in 1946.

-His career also extended to the world of light entertainment, where he supported stars such as Frank Sinatra.
-Other work included composing and performing soundtracks for numerous films and playing jingles for radio and television adverts.
-Jack was a prolific session musician.
-A “brilliant” soloist and sight-reader, he played with some of the greatest bandleaders, singers and other musicians of the time.
-Although recognised in the music business as a leading guitarist, he never abandoned his first instrument, the banjo.
+His career also extended to the world of Light Entertainment, where he supported Stars such as Frank Sinatra.
+Other work included composing & performing Soundtracks for numerous Films and playing jingles for radio & television adverts.
+Jack was a prolific Session Musician.
+A “brilliant” Soloist & Sight-reader, he played with some of the greatest Bandleaders, Singers & other Musicians of the time.
+Although recognised in the music business as a leading guitarist, he never abandoned his 1st Instrument, the Banjo.

-Born John Llewellyn in Liverpool on 23rd August in 1914, he was the 2nd of the 6 sons of the distinguished banjoist and teacher David John (“Jack”) Llewellyn.
-Taught the banjo by his father, he was a musical child prodigy and recalled being woken up by his father, who had returned home from the pub with his friends, to play for them in his pyjamas.
+Born John Llewellyn in Liverpool on 23rd August in 1914, he was the 2nd of the 6 sons of the distinguished Banjoist & Teacher David John (“Jack”) Llewellyn.
+Taught the Banjo by his father, he was a musical child prodigy and recalled being woken up by his father, who had returned home from the Pub with his friends, to play for them in his pyjamas.
 Music seems to have been in the blood.
-Jack’s elder brother, Oliver, is believed to have become a classical musician.
-One of his younger brothers, Charles, became a semi-professional guitarist, sometimes sharing performances with Jack.
+Jack’s elder brother, Oliver, is believed to have become a Classical Musician.
+One of his younger brothers, Charles, became a semi-Professional Guitarist, sometimes sharing performances with Jack.
 Jack had a half-brother, Bernard, and another half-brother who is the only one of the 6 children still alive.
-Bernard was taught the Hawaiian guitar.
-The surviving son was taught the mandolin and is still a keen musician, playing keyboards, saxophone and clarinet.
-(Inset Jack and Charles)
+Bernard was taught the Hawaiian Guitar.
+The surviving son was taught the Mandolin and is still a keen musician, playing keyboards, saxophone & clarinet.

 The First Step on the Ladder in 1933

-By the age of 18 Jack had achieved a high degree of proficiency at the tenor banjo, and it was at that time that he obtained his first significant engagement, which was a broadcast of tenor banjo solos from the North Regional radio station.
-According to the daily radio broadcast schedule published in The Times, this appears to have been a performance by the Northern Studio Orchestra, featuring Jack (billed under his real name, John Llewellyn) on banjo.
-This performance resulted in numerous offers of engagements, and eventually Jack accepted one of them to play for 6 months at “a well known holiday resort”.
-This was followed by a broadcast on 21st October 1933, in which Jack (again billed as John Llewellyn) played syncopation for 45 minutes with a xylophonist, a saxophonist and a syncopated pianist.
+By the age of 18, Jack had achieved a high degree of proficiency at the Tenor Banjo, and it was at that time that he obtained his 1st significant Engagement, which was a Broadcast of Tenor Banjo Solos from the North Regional Radio Station.
+According to the daily Radio Broadcast schedule published in The Times, this appears to have been a performance by the Northern Studio Orchestra, featuring Jack (billed under his real name, John Llewellyn) on Banjo.
+This performance resulted in numerous offers of engagements, and eventually, Jack accepted one of them to play for 6 months at “a well known Holiday Resort”.
+This was followed by a Broadcast on 21st October 1933, in which Jack (again billed as John Llewellyn) played syncopation for 45 mins with a xylophonist, a saxophonist and a syncopated pianist.

 With the Orlando Orchestra 1934 – 1935

-Jack’s next engagement was a series of hotel residencies with the Orlando Orchestra.
-(In 1932, Joe Orlando had taken over from Henry Hall as musical director of the 32 bands in the LMS Railway Hotel chain.)
-The first residency was at the prestigious Gleneagles Hotel in Perthshire, which had opened 10 years earlier.
-This gave Jack his first opportunity to play with some of London’s leading musicians, specially engaged for the season.
-It also marked his switch from the banjo to the guitar, as he was required to feature the latter instrument almost exclusively.
+Jack’s next Engagement was a series of Hotel Residencies with the Orlando Orchestra.
+(In 1932, Joe Orlando had taken over from Henry Hall as Musical Director of the 32 Bands in the LMS Railway Hotel Chain.)
+The 1st residency was at the prestigious Gleneagles Hotel in Perthshire, which had opened 10-yrs earlier.
+This gave Jack his 1st opportunity to play with some of London’s leading Musicians, specially engaged for the Season.
+It also marked his switch from the Banjo to the Guitar, as he was required to feature the latter Instrument almost exclusively.

 The Move to London in 1935

 Aged 21 Jack moved to London.
-Between 1937 and May 1939 he was almost certainly living at 21 Mowbray Road in the London borough of Brent.
-Later in 1939 he moved to 44 Waverley Avenue in nearby Wembley, where he remained (apart from the war years) until 1971.
-Gordon Wells of Knights Guitars still has a leather address-fob of Jack’s bearing that address.
-The young Gordon Wells worked for Dick Knight, the founder of Knight Guitars, and married Dick’s daughter, Beryl.
-Gordon and Beryl came to know Jack as a result of Jack bringing his instruments to Knight Guitars for repair, and the fob had fallen off the case of one of Jack’s guitars while it was with Knight’s.
+Between 1937 & May 1939 he was almost certainly living at 21 Mowbray Road in the London Borough of Brent.
+Later in 1939, he moved to 44 Waverley Avenue in nearby Wembley, where he remained (apart from the War years) until 1971.
+Gordon Wells of Knights Guitars still has a leather address-fob of Jack’s bearing that Address.
+The young Gordon Wells worked for Dick Knight, the Founder of Knight Guitars, and married Dick’s daughter, Beryl.
+Gordon & Beryl came to know Jack as a result of Jack bringing his Instruments to Knight Guitars for repair, and the fob had fallen off the Case of one of Jack’s Guitars while it was with Knight’s.

 With Sydney Lipton 1935 – 1937